 Grove air quality sensor detects gases in the environment and outputs the result.

-Connect the sensor in A4 port of the base hat and type the following command to ouput the air quality –
+Connect the sensor in the A4 port of the base hat and type the following command to output the air quality –

-Touch sensor can detect if the sensor was touched or not.
-The python script is available to modify so you can also change the message based on the output from the sensor.
+The touch sensor can detect if the sensor was touched or not.
+The python script is available to modify, so you can also change the message based on the output from the sensor.

-To use touch sensor, connect the sensor in D5 port of the base hat and type the following command in the terminal –
+To use the touch sensor, connect the sensor in the D5 port of the base hat and type the following command in the terminal –

 There are many more Grove sensors available to buy.
 We can use these sensors in various projects.
-One project I am going to create is to host a server on Raspberry Pi and be able to monitor the environment around the device on the dashboard.
-I think it is going to be very useful to have the environment information of the device on the server dashboard.
+One project I am going to create is to host a server on Raspberry Pi and monitor the environment around the device on the dashboard.
+I think it will be advantageous to have the environment information of the device on the server dashboard.